SSSD/sssd/contrib/ci/README.md

 Testing.

 The tests are executed by running `contrib/ci/run` from the source tree root.
-It accepts options to choose from three test sets: "essential", "moderate" and "rigorous" (-e/-m/-r), with the essential set selected by default.
+It accepts options to choose from two test sets: "essential", "moderate" (-e/-m), with the essential set selected by default.

 Essential tests include building everything and running the built-in test suite under Valgrind, completing in under 5 minutes.

 Moderate tests include essential tests, plus a distcheck target build.
 They complete in about 15 minutes.

-Rigorous tests include moderate tests, plus a pass with Clang static analyzer over the whole build and test execution with code coverage collection and verification, completing in 30 minutes.
-Static analyzer failures are ignored for now.

 Use `contrib/ci/clean` to remove test results from the source tree.